Kovacs-Lab/Aim-3/QTL_mapping/docs/NCa44_Summary.md

-# Normalized Mg 26 Ionomics Analysis Summary
+# Normalized Ca 44 Ionomics Analysis Summary

-This data represents the concentration of Mg 26, normalized to the z value and shifted to be positive plotted as a phenotype.
+This data represents the concentration of Ca 44, normalized to the z value and shifted to be positive plotted as a phenotype.

 ## Female Analysis